-1.8.2 Each Administration and each coastal State should undertake to supply the Organization with pertinent information concerning the findings of such investigations.
+Each Administration should supply the Organization with pertinent information concerning the findings of investigations of any casualty occurring to any of its units subject to the provisions of the Code.
 No reports or recommendations of the Organization based upon such information should disclose the identity or nationality of the units concerned or in any manner fix or imply responsibility upon any unit or person.